-The research will seek to identify which factors contribute to or impede the effectiveness of public health justifications in peace negotiations.
-In this regard, the research will question the strategy and framing chosen by diplomats, international organizations and policy makers during the negotiations from both theoretical and practical perspectives.
+The research will also examine the strategies and dispute-framings chosen by diplomats, international organizations and policy makers during the negotiations from both theoretical and practical perspectives in order to identify which factors contribute to or undermine the effectiveness of raising public health concerns in peace negotiations.

 Literature Gap

-The recent transformations in the traditional functions diplomats fill have contributed to the growing understanding of the need for a distinctive analysis of the diplomatic practice, acknowledging its specific policy field, and therefore its distinguishable applied tools, defined terminology, general context and intersecting policy fields.
-The interconnectedness between health and peace has been depicted and analyzed through the lenses of the conceptual theories of “Medical Diplomacy”, “Global Health Diplomacy” and recently “Disaster Diplomacy” and “Vaccine Diplomacy”.
+Recent transformations in diplomats’ traditional functions have contributed to a growing acknowledgement of the need for a more evolved analysis of diplomatic practice as a distinct policy sphere, and recognition of its unique applied tools, defined terminology, general context and intersecting policy fields.
+In this context, the connection between public health and peace has been studied and analyzed through the lenses of the conceptual theories of Medical Diplomacy, Global Health Diplomacy, and, recently, Disaster Diplomacy and Vaccine Diplomacy.

-However, the discussion has remained mostly at the theoretical level, without engaging any empirical tools or long-term, in-depth analysis, leaving the scholars admitting their research’s own current limitations.
-In this regard, there are no databased answers or findings regarding the existence of a causal link between health and peace, or the lack of it.
+However, the discussion has remained mostly at the theoretical level, and scholars concede the current limitations of their research, which has not yet applied any empirical tools or engaged in long-term, in-depth analysis.
+As a consequence, there are not yet any data-based findings as to whether or not there is any causal link between raising public health matters and advances in peace negotiations.

-Moreover, although the effectiveness of peace negotiations and agreements has captured the attention of numerous scholars in diverse schools of thought, there is still a conspicuous gap in research regarding the effectiveness of using non-security argumentations in the process.
-Specifically, the literature is missing a multi-disciplinary research focused on the effective use of health-related justifications during normalization and peace negotiations.
+Moreover, although numerous scholars in a variety of fields have begun focusing on the effectiveness of peace negotiations and agreements, there remains a conspicuous gap in research regarding the efficacy of raising matters unrelated to security or economic arrangements during the diplomatic process.
+Specifically, while the potential importance of public health as one of the bases for normalization is indeed consequential for states, diplomats, and international organizations pursuing peace negotiations, no multi-disciplinary research has yet to be conducted on this question.

-This is salient in the discussion on both states and national level players, and international organization professional negotiations.

-The Research Purpose and its Significance
+Research Purpose and its Significance

 The purpose of the research is twofold:

-First, to develop a multi-disciplinary data-based understanding of the nuanced interrelationships between peace and public health in the post-Covid19 world.
-The academic literature today is missing an in-depth, long-term analysis of the causal links, or the lack of them, between global health objectives and the catalyzation or creation of long-lasting broader peace endeavors.
-The research aims at supplementing these gaps in the theoretical and empirical research on the nexus of conflict resolution, foreign and public policy, peace and security, and public health.
+First, to develop a multi-disciplinary, data-based understanding of the nuanced interrelationships between peace and public health in the post-COVID-19 world.
+Today’s academic literature lacks an in-depth, long-term analysis of the question of whether or not there are causal links between global health objectives and the initiation or advancement of long-lasting, more comprehensive peace efforts.
+This research aims at supplementing these gaps in the theoretical and empirical research on the nexus of conflict resolution, foreign and public policy, peace and security, and public health.

-Second, by identifying and determining the effectiveness of diverse methods and strategies for global health and peace promotion, to provide national and international players in these fields with practical research-based tools.
-I expect that in conclusion, my research will offer plausible policy tools and mechanisms for practitioners and policymakers engaged in the specific dimension of peace and public health.
+Second, to provide national and international players in these fields with practical, research-based tools by identifying and determining the effectiveness of different methods and strategies for promoting global health and peace.
+I anticipate that upon conclusion, this research will serve as a source of effectual policy tools and mechanisms for practitioners and policymakers engaged in the spheres of peace and public health.

-The necessity of theoretical and practical enhancement of/in the nascent literature, as described above, was crucial even before the Covid-19 global outbreak.
-Nonetheless, the pandemic’s current and future ramifications coupled with the worldwide growing unrest makes the proposed project imperative.
-Special significant lies for governments in the Middle East, and other interested parties in the region, who are seeking to maintain and duplicate/ pave the way for further normalization and peace agreements.
+Even before the global outbreak of COVID-19, the need to bolster the still developing theoretical and practical approaches in the literature on the correlation between public health and peace was critically apparent.
+Now, the pandemic’s current and future ramifications, coupled with growing unrest worldwide, makes this proposed project even more urgent and imperative, especially for governments and other interested parties in the Middle East seeking to maintain and even expand their normalization and peace efforts.

-The Research Methodology
+Methodology

-The research methodology would mainly be based on selected case studies, their qualitative analysis, and their systematic comparisons.
-The above mentioned Abraham Accords would be one of several carefully selected case studies for the purpose of this research.
+The research methodology relies primarily on qualitative analysis and systematic comparisons of carefully selected case studies, including the recent Abraham Accords.